Can you play classical guitar on acoustic guitar?

 - A classical guitar typically has strings made of nylon or a similar composite.
 (3 strings look like fishing line.).

 - The guitar neck is wider, with the strings spaced further apart.
-This makes playing with the right-hand fingers easier.
+This makes playing guitar with the right-hand fingers easier.

 - The body meets the neck at the 12th fret.